-- 1. The student carries a weapon to school, possesses a weapon on school property; - 2.
-The student knowingly possesses or uses illegal drugs or sells or solicits the sale of a controlled substance while on school property; or - 3.
-The student has inflicted serious bodily injury upon another person while on school property.
+- 1. The student carries a weapon to school or to a school function; - 2.
+The student knowingly possesses or uses illegal drugs or sells or solicits the sale of a controlled substance while at school or a school function; or - 3.
+The student has inflicted serious bodily injury upon another person while at school, on school premises, or at a school function.